 - 46 grams black treacle [or molasses] [can replace with golden syrup] [just over 2 tablespoons]

-- 30 millilitres soya milk [or your usual milk] [2 tablespoon]
+- 30 millilitres milk [we use soya milk but you can use your usual milk]

 Decoration: [optional]

-- 21 whole almonds [skinless/blanched] [alternatively use a halved almond for each biscuit]
+- 21 almonds [skinless/blanched] [alternatively use a halved almond for each biscuit]

 Instructions

-- Over a low heat, gently melt the vegan margarine in the small saucepan and set aside.57 grams vegan margarine
+- Over a low heat, gently melt the margarine in the small saucepan and set aside.57 grams margarine or butter

 - Make a little well in the centre by pushing some of the mix to the side to expose the bottom of the mixing bowl.
-Scoop the black treacle into the well, along with the soya milk, and melted margarine.30 millilitres soya milk, 46 grams black treacle
+Scoop the black treacle into the well, along with the milk and melted margarine.30 millilitres milk, 46 grams black treacle

-- With a mixing spoon, stir the mixture together until it sticks together into a cookie dough.
+- With a mixing spoon, stir the mixture together until it sticks together into a biscuit dough.
 This may take a few minutes.

-- Using a teaspoon scoop up heaped amounts of cookie dough and using the palms of your hands roll each ball into a smooth cookie ball.
+- Using a teaspoon scoop up heaped amounts of biscuit dough and using the palms of your hands roll each ball into a smooth biscuit ball.
 Each cookie dough ball will weigh about 20-23grams [about ¾ oz].

-- Press a whole or halved almond gently into each cookie, but don't press down too hard.21 whole almonds
+- Press a whole or halved almond gently into each biscuit, but don't press down too hard.21 almonds

 - Bake on the middle shelf of the oven for 15 minutes. [check fan ovens a few minutes before the 15 minute mark as these ovens tend to cool quicker]The cookies will have spread but will not be too thin, and will have darkened and be firm to the touch.
 Don't press too hard as the biscuits will be soft inside but will firm up more as they cool.

-- Leave the biscuits to cool on the tray for at least 5 minutes before removing to cool completely on a wire rack.
+- Leave the biscuits to cool on the tray for at least 5 minutes before removing to cool completely on a cooling rack.

 Notes